STANDARD OPERATING PROCEDURES

 It sets out principles and practical steps that are vital to keep our workplaces safe;

-- Employees have a legal responsibility to their employer and each other to follow instructions regarding safe working practices.
+- Our staff at Lighthouse Dental Practice has a legal responsibility to the Practice and each other to follow instructions regarding safe work in the practice.

-- Everyone should approach the health, safety and wellbeing of each other in the workplace with compassion and understanding.
-Employers are advised to have regular and meaningful engagement with their employees and/or their recognised trade union or other representatives (including their health and safety committee, where this exists) about the Covid-19 emergency.
+- Everyone will approach the health, safety and wellbeing of each other in the workplace with compassion and understanding.
+Lighthouse Dental Practice will have regular and meaningful engagement with their staff and/or their recognised trade union or other representatives (including their health and safety committee, where this exists) about the Covid-19 emergency.
 These engagements provide additional opportunities to remind everyone about safe working practices, necessary precautions, and to share concerns.

-- Employers are advised to circulate safety messages regularly to all employees using mobile technology, such as WhatsApp groups.
+- Lighthouse Dental Practice will circulate safety messages regularly to all employees using mobile technology, such as Slack and WhatsApp.
 The use of posters and other visual aids around the workplace will also help reinforce safety messages.

 Patient is triaged by our receptionist prior to booking an appointment.